What to Do When Your Baby Cries in Their Sleep

 While they go about perfecting the art of the snooze, they spend about half their time in deep sleep and the other half in an in-between phase called Rapid Eye Movement (or REM).

-So, if your baby rolls over in their sleep and cries, it may simply be a case of going through border control from one sleep state to another.
+So, if your baby rolls over in their sleep and cries, it may simply be a case of going through border control from one sleep cycle to another.

 2. They might be trying to communicate something